30 Free Things To Do In San Antonio That Are Worth Your Time

 There's a large dog park and off-leash play area where you can bring your fur babies to play with other dogs.
 There are also some recreational amenities within the park like walking trails, picnic areas, playgrounds, and basketball courts.

-Of course, if you're looking for free things to do with kids in San Antonio, you can also check out any of these other fantastic parks and playgrounds in San Antonio.
+Of course, if you're looking for free things to do with kids in San Antonio, you can also check out any of these other fun parks and playgrounds in San Antonio.

 WEBSITE | 8400 NW Military Hwy, San Antonio, TX 78231